ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**2.2.2**

+- Made FakeInventory more compatible with BetterUI and other item sorting mods.

 **2.2.1**

 - Updated BetterUI hooks for v1.5.7.